 Evaluating the Impact of Post-crisis Growth in Emerging Market Corporate Debt

-In this paper, we investigate how increased corporate leverage among emerging market firms in the post-crisis period (2010-2015) had an impact on underlying credit risk.
-Using firm-level credit risk, financial, and balance sheet data from 350 firms in 23 emerging markets over an extended period (2002-2015), we show that (a) an increase in post-crisis period leverage significantly increases corporate credit default swap (CDS) spreads, and (b) the incremental effect of leverage growth on CDS spreads is not significantly different between the crisis (2007-09) and post-crisis periods.
-Both findings are robust to a battery of tests and imply potential firm-level corporate vulnerability due to increased corporate debt in emerging markets.
-There is considerable heterogeneity in the impact on CDS spreads at regional, industry, and firm levels.
-The effect of post-crisis leverage growth on credit risk is significantly lower for high growth prospect firms, and for those domiciled in countries with high net capital inflows and superior governance.
-Finally, while the increase in post-crisis corporate leverage is found to impact aggregate corporate vulnerability, there is no evidence that it increases sovereign credit risk in the emerging markets.
+We investigate how increased corporate leverage among emerging market firms in the post-crisis period (2010-2015) had an impact on underlying credit risk.
+Using firm-level credit risk, financial, and balance sheet data from 350 firms in 23 emerging markets during 2002-2015, we find that (a) an increase in post-crisis period leverage significantly increases corporate credit default swap (CDS) spreads, and (b) the incremental effect of leverage growth on CDS spreads is not significantly different between the crisis (2007-09) and post-crisis periods.
+Overall, we find higher firm-level corporate vulnerability due to post-crisis debt accretion particularly among highly leveraged firms.
+The corporate vulnerability is mitigated for high growth prospect firms, and for those domiciled in countries with high net capital inflows and superior governance.
+While high leverage impacts aggregate corporate vulnerability, there is no evidence that it increases sovereign credit risk.

-Keywords: emerging markets, corporate debt, distress risk, post-financial crisis
+Keywords: emerging markets, corporate debt, credit risk, post-financial crisis

 Suggested Citation: Suggested Citation